hemerajs/hemera/packages/hemera-stats/README.md

 ## Registered actions

-Returns all registerd server actions.
+Returns all registered server actions.

 The pattern is: